If you’re married, you know that there are a lot of marriage problems, annoyances, troubles and compromises.

-Yet, if we could all recognize it, be truthful about it and talk about it, this common marriage problem wouldn’t be such a big deal.
+Yet, if we could recognize this common marriage problem when it happens.
+If we could be truthful about it and talk about it, this problem wouldn’t be such a big deal.

 A problem that causes miscommunication, hurt feelings and all around bad “married life” days.

-A problem that forces you to look inward, do a self character assessment and figure out your own issues… which makes this problem all the more annoying for both of you.
+This problem forces you to look inward, do a self character assessment and figure out your own issues.

 Pretend couple is in the kitchen discussing their latest marriage annoyances.
 They are talking through a few miscommunications and issues.
 And one spouse, who will go unnamed because truly it could be EITHER spouse, says, “Hon, but you do that same thing to me!”
 And the other spouse stands aghast thinking, “What?
 I don’t do that!” and the spouse who made the statement continues talking, sharing examples of ways the spouse does the very same things that have annoyed them to pieces for the past few days.
 Sound familiar?

 So common.
 So real.
-And so true… yet we often fail to recognize our own failings long enough to realize that we do the same things.
+And so true.
+We often fail to recognize our own failings long enough to realize that we do the same things.

 Annoyed that your spouse doesn’t communicate well?
 Did you communicate well about that appointment you had last week?
 Did you communicate before you put a meeting on the calendar for the following week?
 Did you communicate about such and such for so and so?